-As eluded to in the introduction, if we have access to a black box model we can use {\sc slisemap} to find local and interpretable approximations of that black box model.
-The idea of using local approximations to explain the predictions of a black box model is discussed in, e.g., \citet{ribeiro2016,Lundberg_Lee_2017,bjorklund2019}.
-The difference to these methods is that {\sc slisemap} tries to find local approximations for all data items at once, not one at a time, and connect them via a low-dimensional embedding.
+If we have access to a black box model, we can use {\sc slisemap} to find local and interpretable approximations of that black box model.
+In this section, we investigate how good the approximations are by checking both how local and how general the local models are.
+We also compare against other model-agnostic, local explanation methods.
+Furthermore, {\sc slisemap} finds all local models simultaneously, which could provide a speed benefit.

-Of the local, model-agnostic, approximating explanations methods {\sc slisemap} is most closely related to {\sc slise} \citet{bjorklund2019}, hence the name.
-Thus we want to compare the local approximations of {\sc slise} with those of {\sc slisemap}.
-As a reference we also consider a global model. {\sc slise} requires that we specify an \emph{error tolerance} that we choose to be the $0.3$ quantile of the losses of the global model.
-The results can be seen in \autoref{tab:cmp_xai}, where each dataset has been run ten times with different seeds and subsamples.